 One major hassle with GND filters, is that they take up more space than CPLs do, since they are larger rectangular filters (there are some circular GNDs out there, but you should not use those).
 Why?
 Because with rectangular filters you are able to control the point from which the scene will turn from dark into clear.
 In one scene, the sky might take up 20% of the image, while in another one with beautiful clouds it might take up 50% or more of the image.
 That’s where you will need to move the graduated filter up and down to accommodate different situations.
 In order to be able to do this, you will need a filter holder system with rectangular filters.
-I personally use the NiSi Filter Holder system, but there are many others to choose from.
+I personally use the NiSi Filter Holder system (see our review), but there are many others to choose from.

 Here is the list of the filters I recommend and personally use: